Hidden charm pentaquarks: mass spectrum, magnetic moments, and photocouplings: Four-flavor SU(4) quark model

 \section{Four-flavor SU(4) quark model}

 In this section, we review the four-flavor $SU(4)$ quark model which is based on the flavors $u$, $d$, $s$ and $c$ \cite{Bjorken:1964gz,Glashow:1970gm,Gaillard:1974mw,DeRujula:1975qlm}.
-Even though the $SU(4)$ flavor symmetry is expected to be much more broken than the three-flavor $SU(3)$ flavor symmetry due to the large mass of the charm quark, it nevertheless provides a useful classification scheme for baryons and mesons.
-In the calculation of the mass spectrum presented in the next section, the $SU(4)$ flavor symmetry is broken dynamically.
+It is important to stress that the $SU(4)$ flavor symmetry provides a complete classification scheme for baryons and mesons.
+The breaking of the $SU(4)$ symmetry is discussed in the next section.

 The spin-flavor states of the $udsc$ quark model can be decomposed into their flavor and spin parts as \ba \left| \right> ~, \ea followed by a reduction to the three-flavor $uds$ states \ba \left| \right> ~, \ea and finally to their isospin and hypercharge contents \ba \left| \right> ~. \ea